-Thanks to Atalay’s intervention the families are allowed to attend the trial.
-Together with the currently imprisoned lawyer Selçuk Kozağaclı, head of the lawyer’s union Progressive Lawyers Association, (Turkish: Çağdas Hukukçular Derneği), Atalay is the driving force behind the families’ quest for justice.
-The above scene aptly illustrates the tireless energy and involvement that characterize Atalay, who divides most of his time between courthouses and street protests.
+Thanks to Atalay’s intervention, the families are allowed to attend the trial.
+Together with the currently imprisoned lawyer Selçuk Kozağaclı, head of the lawyer’s union Progressive Lawyers Association, (Çağdas Hukukçular Derneği), Atalay is the driving force behind the families’ quest for justice.
+The above scene aptly illustrates the tireless energy and involvement that characterise Atalay, who divides most of his time between courthouses and street protests.
 And if necessary, he takes the protest to the courthouse themselves, like on that April day in Akhisar.

-Atalay also serves as a board member of the Social Justice Foundation (Turkish: Sosyal Haklar Derneği).
-In Soma, the organization helps victims’ families to pursue justice by bringing them together and providing support in the face of intimidation by the Turkish state and the responsible mining company, Soma Holding.
+Atalay also serves as a board member of the Social Justice Foundation (Sosyal Haklar Derneği).
+In Soma, the organisation helps victims’ families to pursue justice by bringing them together and providing support in the face of intimidation by the Turkish state and the responsible mining company, Soma Holding.
 In Aladağ, a small town near Adana, a similar process took place.
 After 11 children died in November 2016, when a girl’s dormitory caught fire due to negligence, the Foundation set up a branch in the town.
-Atalay represented the families of the victims in court and helped to bring them together by organizing social activities in the foundation’s center.
+Atalay represented the families of the victims in court and helped to bring them together by organising social activities in the Foundation’s centre.

 Atalay grew up in a politically active family.
-After finishing his law degree, in 2003 he began working as lawyer with a focus on freedom of expression and social rights.
-In 2007, he began working with Union of the Chamber of Architects (Turkish: Türk Mühendis ve Mimar Odaları Birliği, TMOBB), an umbrella organization which advises on urban development proposals.
-There he focused increasingly on cases concerning numerous urban renewal projects in Istanbul.
-The projects were an important cornerstone of the AKP’s economic policy.
-Comprised of massive demolitions and state-led gentrification, they forced many people out of their homes and led to the destruction of countless neighborhoods.
-Atalay worked on cases like the chamber’s appeal against the third bridge across the Bosporus, the recently opened Istanbul Airport and other contentious urban renewal projects in historic areas such as Sulukule, Tarlabaşı and Fener/Balat.
+After finishing his law degree, in 2003 he began working as a lawyer with a focus on freedom of expression and social rights.
+In 2007, he began working with Union of the Chamber of Architects (Türk Mühendis ve Mimar Odaları Birliği – TMMOB), an umbrella organization which advices on urban development proposals.
+There, he focused increasingly on cases concerning numerous urban renewal projects in Istanbul.
+The projects were an important cornerstone of the Justice and Development Party’s (AKP) economic policy.
+Comprised of massive demolitions and state-led gentrification, they forced many people out of their homes and led to the destruction of countless neighbourhoods.
+Atalay worked on cases like the Chamber’s appeal against the third bridge across the Bosphorus, the recently opened Istanbul Airport and other contentious urban renewal projects in historic areas such as Sulukule, Tarlabaşı and Fener/Balat.

-In 2012 Atalay, TMOBB and other unions took on the case of the transformation plans of Taksim Square.
-They argued that the plans were illegal due to the lack of transparency in the top-down imposed decision making process.
-The plans included a tunnel beneath the square and the construction of an Ottoman-style shopping center in Gezi Park, one of the last remaining green spaces in the center of the city.
+In 2012 Atalay, TMMOB and other unions took on the case of the transformation plans of Taksim Square.
+They argued that the plans were illegal due to the lack of transparency in the top-down imposed decision-making process.
+The plans included a tunnel beneath the square and the construction of an Ottoman-style shopping centre in Gezi Park, one of the last remaining green spaces in the centre of the city.
 The Gezi Park protests started in May 2013 over the same matter, when activists tried to block the cutting of trees in the park.
 The protest evolved into the biggest anti-government protests in Turkey’s recent history, not least because of the violent police crackdown ordered by the government.
-During the protests Atalay, together with his TMMOB-colleagues, architect Mücella Yapıcı and urban planner Tayfun Kahraman, assumed the role of spokespersons for ‘Taksim Solidarity,’ a platform they had founded a year earlier.
-In the aftermath of the protests, TMOBB was stripped of its constitutional right of approval for urban development projects.
+During the protests, Atalay, together with his TMMOB-colleagues, architect Mücella Yapıcı and urban planner Tayfun Kahraman, assumed the role of spokespersons for ‘Taksim Solidarity,’ a platform they had founded a year earlier.
+In the aftermath of the protests, TMMOB was stripped of its constitutional right of approval for urban development projects.
 This was widely perceived as a retaliatory act by the government in response to the role TMMOB played in the protests.

-Despite the looming life sentences, Atalay, his TMOBB-colleagues Mucella Yapici and Tayfun Kahraman and their fellow human rights defenders remain defiant.
+Despite the looming life sentences, Atalay, his TMMOB-colleagues Mücella Yapıcı and Tayfun Kahraman and their fellow human rights defenders remain defiant.
 Following the March 5 publication of the 657-page indictment, Yapıcı tweeted a picture of herself being hugged by Atalay, both laughing out loud, “While reading our indictment,” the caption read.

 Early March, an Istanbul judge accepted the indictment in the ‘Gezi Park case.’
-In the 657-page document Aksakoğlu and Kavala, along with 14 others, are accused of organizing the Gezi Park protests in 2013 in an attempt to overthrow the government.
+In the 657-page document Aksakoğlu and Kavala, along with 14 others, are accused of organising the Gezi Park protests in 2013 in an attempt to overthrow the government.
 Various human rights organisations have called on Turkish authorities to drop the ‘baseless’ charges and release both men.
-The first hearing of the case will take place June 24-25. Ünzile describes Yiğit’s reaction when he saw the indictment, reacting with the same incredulity as many fellow human rights defenders in Turkey. Ünzile him asking, “Is this what they are keeping me for?”
+The first hearing of the case will take place on June 24-25. Ünzile described Yiğit’s reaction when he saw the indictment, reacting with the same incredulity as many fellow human rights defenders in Turkey.
+Aksakoğlu asked, “Is this what they are keeping me for?”